wp-plugins/notification-bar-notibar/readme.txt

 Once you have your account, create a NotiBar and simply paste your code into the plugin's text area.

 == Screenshots ==
+1. Notification Bar example.
-1. NotiBar WordPress plugin interface.
+2. NotiBar WordPress plugin interface.

 == Changelog ==